Experience-Republic/Controlepaneel/README.md

 ## Important
 - **The control panel layout needs to be displayed in fullscreen mode (F11-button) on a screen with a resolution of 1920 * 1080**
-- The panel can be resetted by pressing F5.
+- The panel can be resetted by entering the code /**/.